All Episodes

 You know, part of this is connected to this global warming madness, and nobody really wants to ever talk about it.

-But if you look at it, you know, it's 4.3 million people without heat, and it's you know, feeling like 20 below zero in some places.
+But if you look at it, you know, it's 4.3 million people without heat and it's, you know, feeling like 20 below zero in some places.

-Uh that's a big problem for a lot of people.
+That's a big problem for a lot of people.

 And on top of it, people don't really have the ability because they don't have snow removal equipment.

-Uh the power shortages in many ways.
+The power shortages in many ways.

 I think the Wall Street Journal got this right today.

-Have you noticed that they're now spiking all across the country, all across the central U.S. Texas regulators now ordering rolling blackouts uh as of yesterday is this Arctic blast frozen these wind turbines.
+You know, gas and power prices, have you noticed that they're now spiking all across the country, all across the central U.S. Texas regulators now ordering rolling blackouts as of yesterday as this Arctic blast frozen these wind turbines.

-This was in the Wall Street Journal thing, oh, what about the great wind turbines that kill birds?
+I'm thinking, oh, what about the great wind turbines that kill birds?

 Anyway, a little bit of a paradox of the left's climate agenda.